- The Intrepid Experience

 - *Approx package price

-* Place where Poland’s biggest Lenin monument used to stand
+* Stand where Poland’s biggest Lenin monument used to be

 What's included in this trip

 Please present your voucher to the local guide at the beginning of the tour.

 Please contact Krakow Urban Adventures to confirm your tour 24 hours prior to departure.